pchemguy/ChatGPTExploratoryPrompting/GeneralPrompting.md

 <details>
 <summary><b>ChatGPT Answer</b></summary>

 Yes, you're absolutely correct.
 Here’s a detailed breakdown:

-    1. <b>Global Default Context</b>
+1. **Global Default Context**
     - The customizations we've established are saved across conversations and act as a default context for how I respond.
     - They can be adjusted or refined at any time to better suit your evolving needs.
 2. **Adjustments**
     - You can request changes to specific aspects of the context, such as adding new preferences, modifying existing ones, or temporarily suspending certain guidelines for a particular conversation.
 3. **Reset and Redefine**
     - If you want, you can discard the current context entirely and start from scratch.
 This allows you to define a new set of preferences tailored to your immediate goals or interests.
 4. **Temporary Overrides**
     - For any single conversation, you can specify different preferences without affecting the global context.
 </details>